 Method 1.1: Installing a USB Port

-Auto manufacturers like Honda, Ford, Chrysler, and Toyota introduced wireless car charging as standard features over the past five years.
+Auto manufacturers like Honda, Ford, Chrysler, and Toyota introduced wireless car charging as a standard feature over the past five years.
 These wireless charging pads can effectively allow drivers to get their phones charged while driving.

-NOTE: You’ll usually need a USB port to plug the wireless charger in unless using a built-in one.
+NOTE: You’ll usually need a USB port to plug the wireless charger in unless you are using a built-in one.
 Or it can be hard-wired if you’re skilled enough to install it this way.